The Shipikisha Club

-Kabwe, Zambia.
-Sali is a working mother of three on trial for the murder of her husband, Kasunga.
-She allegedly shot him after a heated fight in their bedroom.
-Through a distracted legal aid lawyer, Sali pleads not guilty.
+Kabwe, Zambia: Sali, a working mother of three, stands trial for the murder of her husband, Kasunga.
+The prosecutor claims Sali shot him after a heated fight in their bedroom.
+There are no witnesses.
+Sali pleads not guilty.

 As Sali awaits her fate, held in appalling conditions in Mukobeko Prison where inmate rape and the threat of HIV infection are rife, she hopes against hope.
 Before the verdict is announced, memories and words, regrets and accusations fill the courtroom, time crashes into itself, slowing to a near halt while racing ahead.
 Sali calls no witnesses because no one else was there when it happened.
 Even her diary doesn’t contain the whole story.
 Only she and Kasunga will ever know the truth.
 So why must she alone carry the blame?